-- 1. Career-related Competencies - 1.1 Understanding the context of the course within the wider area of studies - 1.1.1 Cluster of professions/ trades/industries related to the course

-Contexts could include but are not limited to:

-- medical science (including Western and Chinese Medicine), where students learn about the structure and functions of the human body, basic principles of medical philosophy, causes of illnesses and potential illnesses, the nature and properties of medicines, basic principles of diagnosis, etc - health care, where students learn about the health care system, the interplay of biological, psychological, social, ecological and economic factors that contribute to health and illness, the roles and responsibilities of the multi-disciplinary health care team, and basic knowledge and skills in nursing care, etc - sports, where students apply scientific principles and techniques to improve their understanding of sports performance, covering areas such as human movement, fitness testing and assessment, exercise science and prescriptions, nutrition, human anatomy and physiology, coaching methods - environmental science. where students learn about the interactions among biological physical, chemical. and components of the environment, covering such areas as climate change, conservation, biodiversity, use of natural resources. waste management. sustainable development, pollution, heritage protection - astronomy and space science, where students learn about the observational features of the night sky, the structure,
+Curriculum Components Area Specific Examples 1.
+Career-related Competence xt of the course within the wider area of 1.1.1 Cluster of professions/ trades/industries related to the course Contexts could include but are not limited to: medical science (including Western and Chinese Medicine), where students learn about the structure and functions of the human body, basic principles of medical philosophy, causes of illnesses and potential illnesses, the nature and properties of medicines, basic principles of diagnosis, etc - health care , where students learn about the health care system, the interplay of biological, psychological, social, ecological and economic factors that contribute to health and illness, the roles and responsibilities of the multi-disciplinary health care team, and basic knowledge and skills in nursing care, etc - sports , where students apply scientific principles and techniques to improve their understanding of sports performance, covering areas such as human movement, fitness testing and assessment, exercise science and prescriptions, nutrition, human anatomy and physiology, coaching methods - environmental science , where students learn about the interactions among physical, chemical, and biological components of the environment, covering areas such as climate change, conservation, biodiversity, use of natural resources, waste management, sustainable development, pollution, heritage protection - astronomy and space science, where students learn about the observational features of the night sky, the structure,

-Curriculum Components Area Specific Examples • formation and development of the universe, covering areas such as the evolution of the sun and other stars, planets, galaxies, motions and gravity, black holes - psychology , where students learn to apply psychological theories in explaining human mental process and behaviour, covering areas such as research methods in psychology, various approaches and fields of psychology, memory, learning, personality, emotions, intelligence 1.1.2 Future global and local outlook Scientific knowledge and inquiry are essential for personal and career development in modern society Students learn to: be aware of the use of science in a wide range of professions and occupations, either explicitly (e.g. doctors, nurses, laboratory technicians) or implicitly (e.g. information technology technicians, engineers, chefs, photographers, drivers) be aware of how scientific development leads to significant changes in our daily life and lifestyle (e.g. mobile technologies, fibre technologies, medical technologies) and the impact of economic, technological and social development on applied science (e.g. how economic development affects the environment and the natural systems; how technological development leads to breakthroughs in sports science; how social development affects the health and lifestyle of humans; and how various interwoven factors affect industries using applied science) recognise, from global and local developmental trends in the area, the further studies and career
+Curriculum Components Area Specific Examples formation and development of the universe, covering areas such as the evolution of the sun and other stars, planets, galaxies, motions and gravity, black holes psychology, where students learn to apply psychological theories in explaining human mental process and behaviour, covering areas such as research methods in psychology, various approaches and fields of psychology, memory, learning, personality, emotions, intelligence 1.1.2 Future global and local outlook Scientific knowledge and inquiry are essential for personal and career development in modern society Students learn to: be aware of the use of science in a wide range of professions and occupations, either explicitly (e.g. doctors, nurses, laboratory technicians) or implicitly (e.g. information technology technicians, engineers, chefs, photographers, drivers) be aware of how scientific development leads to significant changes in our daily life and lifestyle (e.g. mobile technologies, fibre technological and social development on applied science (e.g. how economic development affects the environment and the natural systems; how technological development leads to breakthroughs in sports science; how social development affects the health and lifestyle of humans; and how various interwoven factors affect industries using applied science) recognise, from global and local developmental trends in the area, the further studies and career